pForest: In-Network Inference with Random Forests: Evaluation

+\myitem{Arbitrary approximation of both baselines} First, \system could approximate the offline baseline arbitrarily well: If one selects $\tau_s$ to be equal the offline baseline, one is guaranteed to find at the latest the offline model in the training process.
+Second, \system can also approximate the online baseline by increasing the parameter for the translation precision (\cf \S\ref{subsec:compiler_memory}).
+Trivially, this can incur a cost on the number of flows that can be stored concurrently, and on the classification speed.
+This highlights the trade-off of competing objectives that we laid out in the optimization problem~(\S\ref{subsec:rf_optimization}), namely a trade-off between classification score, memory usage, and speed.

-\fref{fig:evaluation_accuracy_speed} visualizes the results of this experiment.
-We first note that \system achieves a high score which is on-par with models running in software. \system is never more than 2.7\perc below the online baseline and never more than 1.8\perc below the offline baseline. \system exceeds the respective $\thrS$ in all cases.
-For the CICIDS dataset, we observe that \system is very close to the offline baseline (up to 1.8\perc for Tue and 0.06\perc for Fri), and it reaches the online baseline (up to a difference in the order of $10^{-6}$).
-In this experiment, \system exceeds the $\thrS$ already without classifying timed out flows.
-In general, \system can always reach $\thrS$ if it classifies timed out flows by simply applying the earliest model to them as well, fulfilling the guarantee.
-The results show that the certainty threshold allows to exceed the $\thrS$ by far (\eg 14\perc for UNIBS Day 1).
-At the same time, the certainty threshold allows to tune the percentage of classified flows.
-For $\thrC=0$, the overall performance barely exceeds $\thrS$, but the memory becomes the only limit for the percentage of classified flows.
-In this case, the first model classifies all flows, so each flow occupies the memory for as little time as necessary.
+\startsquarepar \myitem{Effect of $\boldsymbol{\tau_c}$} The results show that the certainty threshold allows to exceed the $\thrS$ by far (\eg 14\perc for UNIBS Day 3, at packet count 7).
+Simultaneously, the certainty threshold allows to tune the percentage of classified flows.
+If $\thrC$ was $0$, the overall performance would barely exceed $\thrS$ since all flows (that fit into memory) would be classified with the first $\RF$ in the sequence.
+Hence, each flow would occupy the memory for as little time as possibly achievable.
 Hence, varying $\thrC$ over time is analogous to a control system on memory usage. \system allows for an easy implementation of such a system via communication with the controller, since $\thrC$ is adaptable at runtime.
-This is an extension that lies beyond the scope of this paper.
+Such an extension lies beyond the scope of this paper. \stopsquarepar

-For the UNIBS dataset, \system often exceeds the offline baseline, which shows that classifying subflows can actually improve the accuracy.
-One possible explanation is that the offline version classifies all flows, whereas the online version uses a certainty threshold and does not classify flows for which no model exists.
-Another possible explanation for this is that flows for different applications might show characteristic behavior mainly at the beginning.

-Compared to the CICIDS dataset, the difference between \system and the online baseline is bigger.
-We expect the reason for this to be in very close thresholds in the random forest models, which cause the \system model with the optimized features to classify differently than the online model with the exact features.
-In one case (Day 2), the accuracy of \system exceeds the online baseline.
-However, a closer inspection of the results shows that this is because the online baseline classifies approximately 2.0\perc more flows than \system in the data plane.
-These different sets of classified flows make it inadequate to compare the accuracy.
-Nevertheless, the absolute values reported here for Day 2 hold.
-For example: \system classifies 82.6\perc of the flows after 5 packets with an F$_1$ score of 98.3\perc.